Exciting work is happening to the ponds in the park!

 Once complete, water will flow from the Hine Spring into the Round Pond, over the small cascade into the Canal Pond and then under the Grand Union Canal into the Cascade Pond.
 From here it will flow out into the River Ouse beyond, thus restoring the park's original 18th century Water Gardens system.

-For more information about how we're restoring the ponds, watch our video with Marcus White our project hydrologist.
+For more information about how we're restoring the ponds, watch our videos with Marcus White our project hydrologist.